Will Starmer resign as prime minister and who could replace him?

 There are growing questions over whether or not the prime minister will cling on to his job – questions that have only grown in the wake of Morgan McSweeney’s resignation

-Sir Keir Starmer is fighting for his political life amid fury over his appointment of Peter Mandelson as US ambassador and the resignation of his closest adviser, Morgan McSweeney.
+Sir Keir Starmer has survived the toughest day of his premiership so far after the Scottish Labour leader became the most senior Labour figure to call for him to quit over his appointment of Peter Mandelson as US ambassador.

-The prime minister is in the centre of a political storm after admitting he was aware of the former peer’s relationship with Jeffrey Epstein even after his conviction for child sex offences.
+The prime minister has been at the centre of a political storm since admitting he was aware of the former peer’s relationship with Jeffrey Epstein even after his conviction for child sex offences.

 Angela Rayner

-Angela Rayner raised eyebrows on Wednesday when she got to her feet in the Commons and made it clear she would vote against the government over the release of full vetting documents relating to Mandelson’s appointment.
+Angela Rayner raised eyebrows on Wednesday when she got to her feet in the Commons and made it clear she would vote against the government’s attempt to restrict the release of full vetting documents relating to Lord Mandelson’s appointment.

 Ms Rayner, the MP for Ashton-under-Lyne in Greater Manchester, is viewed as a potential successor to Sir Keir or, if she did not run herself, as someone whose support could have a significant influence on the outcome of any contest.

-Many in the trade unions have been eager to see her get the top job and were already plotting her return days after she quit.
+Many in the trade unions have been eager to see Ms Rayner get the top job and were already plotting her return days after she quit.
 She is believed to be preparing for a contest, having declared last month: “I’m not dead yet.”

 Last week, the prime minister suggested Ms Rayner has a “future role to play” in government, and said he wanted to bring her back to the front line “at the right point”.